noize-e/playruby/README.md

 The development workflow consits of 2 phases.

-1. Read and classify the list records
+1. Read and parse the list records
 2. The Iiteractive panel

-### Phase1: Read and parse the urls
+### Phase1: Read and parse the list records

 #### Display the records titles